 Conclusion

 Do you have any fun use cases for custom session data, or any thoughts about the functionality?
-Continue the conversation over at peerConnection, our WebRTC community.
+Continue the conversation over on our Discord community.